matheusrosendo/flashloanExecutor/README.md

 # Flashloaner
 ![Licence](https://img.shields.io/github/license/matheusrosendo/TokenizationLabFixedSupply)
 > :warning: **Disclaimer**: That project is for educational purposes, use at your own risk
-> A Solidity / Javascript (node.js) based project aimed to read a json file containing flashloan input data and to execute flashloan taking loans from AAVE or DODO on Polygon or Ethereum and making swaps on UniswapV2, Curve, UniswapV2 exchanges or its offspring (Quick, Sushi, etc) etc
+> A Solidity / Javascript (node.js) based project aimed to read a json file containing flashloan input data and to execute flashloan taking loans from AAVE or DODO on Polygon or Ethereum and making swaps on UniswapV2, Curve, UniswapV2 exchanges or its offspring (Quick, Sushi, etc).

 ## Important files
 ```
 - BlockchainConfig.js: it has all the information about the blockchain you are are deploying to: main token list, ABI and addresses of the DEX, networkID, gas info and so on
 - truffle-config.js: configuration file of Truffle, in this project it reads info like RPC provider from BlockchainConfig.js, for more info about truffle, visit https://trufflesuite.com/docs/truffle/quickstart/
 - Flashloaner.js Node js main file with diferent modes to comunicate with blockchain, including, swap tokens, checkbalances and the main part of the project (mode 5), that is parsing the input flashloan file and calling the smart contract to execute it
 - Flashloaner.sol: the smart contract containing all logic to execute the flashloan on both blockchains, Polygon or Ethereum.
 By default it takes loan from a DODO pool, because there is no fees charged, but it also works taking loan from AAVE pools.
 It process all swaps contained in the input parameter read from the flashloan input json file.
+By the end of execution profit is sent back to contract owner (creator of the contract and sender of the transaction)
 - contracts files: all files in this folder is used by Flashloaner.sol, some interfaces were created, other get straight from oficial github repos of the Defis used here (UniswapV2, Dodo, UniswapV3, Curve, Aave), just like openzeppelin libraries.
 Some files neeeded a few adjustments in order to all complain the solidity 0.8 version.
 - FlashloanInputFileExample.json: it must contain an object called *initialTokenDecimals*,  *initialTokenAmount*, *flashloanInputData* with the following data:
   - flashLoanSource: Name of the source (Dodo or Aave)